-Note: This course is for students planning to apply to the Visual Communications Design or major but is open to all First Year Studies students.
+Note: This course is of special interest and relevance for students planning to apply to the Visual Communications Design or major but is open to all First Year Studies students.

-DRWG.201 - Drawing Systems 3 Credits
+DRWG.201 - Drawing Systems

 Prerequisite: DRWF 110 and one of DRWF 120 or DRWF 125 or their equivalents, or consent of the Chair in consultation with the instructor.